 The PSTSFA requires states to develop procedures for "identifying, documenting, and determining appropriate services" for any child who is at risk for trafficking, including "children for whom a State child welfare agency has an open case file but who have not been removed from the home" and "children who have run away from foster care."
-States also had the option to expand their procedures to include any individual under the age of twenty-six.
-The PSTSFA requires states to enact
+The PSTSFA also gave states the option to expand their procedures to include any individual under the age of twenty-six.
+The PSTSFA requires states to enact procedures for locating any child missing from foster eighteen months after, and that a separate hearing to terminate parental rights should occur within thirty days of a child's entrance).